 If you've been putting color on top of white hair for a while but looking to transition to gray, it's key to avoid suddenly ceasing hair dye altogether.
 Instead, "I suggest having your colorist use demi-permanent color going forward for less dense 'gray' coverage, and over time lighten the formula," Rez says.
 "Demi-permanent colors used correctly will not lift the pigmented hair in between the white hair, and over time you can potentially stop coloring regrowth as previously colored lengths will be cut off."
 The crossover will take time, but it's worth it for the most natural-looking color and healthiest hair possible.
 "This is the safest transition without major damage of trying to remove old color," he explains.
 "It may take some time, but the integrity of the hair is kept."

 For those just starting to notice whites pop up, resist the urge to approximate an all-over look with gray replicating highlights.
 According to Rez, your still-pigmented hair will continue to grow, creating demarcation lines that can only be quelled with damaging bleach.
 Unless your hair is already 80 percent white, he says, it's not recommended.
 When going gray, it's best to just let nature take its course over time.

 Maintain Your Gray

 It's important to take care of silver hair the way you would a colorist-issued shade.
-Rez says targeted glosses can help keep the white hairs from veering yellow, often caused by shower water pH levels and mineral deposits.
-"I love the Redken Shades EQ Glosses in the 9 and 10 level family for cooling-off 'gray' clients," he shares, adding that a powerhouse shampoo like the Redken Acidic Bonding Concentrate ($30) system (it's incredible, by the way) will help keep hair at a balanced pH level and keep the cuticle sealed.
-This, in turn, keeps the yellow out.
+Rez says targeted glosses can help keep the white hairs from veering yellow.
+"I love the Redken Shades EQ Glosses in the 9 and 10 level family for cooling-off 'gray' clients," he shares, adding that a powerhouse shampoo like the Redken Acidic Bonding Concentrate ($30) system (it's incredible, by the way) is meant to help keep hair at a balanced pH level and keep the cuticle sealed.
+This, in turn, keeps the yellow out, according to Rez.